Testing the Boundary-to-Bound Correspondence with Numerical Relativity: Numerical Methods

 Simulations were performed using the open-source Einstein Toolkit \cite{einstein_toolkit,NRPyPN:web,AHFinder,Carpet,TwoPunctures} and our initial data and evolution generally follows that of \cite{patrick_paper}, although our specific AMR grid setup and gravitational wave extraction radii vary.
 We use the open source software Kuibit \cite{kuibit} for post processing our simulations.
 For the unbound runs, the black holes start on the x-axis at $\pm 30$ $M$.
 The adaptive mesh refinement (AMR) grid has a half side length of 500 $M$ and consists of eight levels of refinement for a minimum refinement of $\frac{5 \,M}{256}$, with reflection symmetry employed across the x-y plane.
 No significant difference was found in runs with additional refinement or larger initial separation, and we find that an initial separation of 60 $M$ is sufficient to determine an incoming track before the black holes begin to strongly interact.
 We replicated a selection of runs from \cite{damour_hopper_scattering} and found our results for the scattering angle were consistent to within our stated uncertainties.

-For the bound runs, we quantify our eccentricity as in \cite{RIT_catalog}; we modify the tangential momentum corresponding to a quasi-circular momentum $p_{t,qc}$ by a factor $(1 - \alpha)$, i.~e.~$p_t = p_{t,qc} (1-\alpha)$, and then we define our eccentricity as $e = 2\alpha - \alpha^2$.
+For the bound runs, we quantify our eccentricity as in \cite{RIT_catalog}; we modify the tangential momentum corresponding to a quasicircular momentum $p_{t,qc}$ by a factor $(1 - \alpha)$, i.~e.~$p_t = p_{t,qc} (1-\alpha)$, and then we define our eccentricity as $e = 2\alpha - \alpha^2$.
 It is important to note that all our bound orbits do not start at the same apocenter, so care must be taken when comparing runs with different initial eccentricities.
+Figures ~\ref{fig:bound_orbit}-~\ref{fig:scattering_orbits_E10235} show select examples of bound and unbound orbits.